 Getting a raise

-Income protection and disability insurance: This doesn’t have to be an extraordinary event.
+Disability insurance: This doesn’t have to be an extraordinary event.
 Even a standard across-the-board salary increase of seven percent can impact your income protection needs.
-This means that any disability insurance or income protection policies that you have need to be updated.
+This means that any disability insurance policy that you have needs to be updated.

 Getting divorced